 As a member of MTAC (Music Teachers Association of California), MDP (Music Development Program), Suzuki Association of the Americas, and American Viola Society, Linda provides guidance for all their related events including Certificate of Merit, VOCE Competition, and MDP Assessments.

 All Levels Welcome

 Linda has success teaching students as young as 3 and as old as 80 and can tailor her guidance in accordance with each student's goals.
-This includes: students driven to win competitions and get scholarships to universities, young children just learning how to take instruction from a teacher, participants in their school orchestra that want to steadily develop their skills, students with special needs (GATE, ASD, ADHD, SPD), professionals looking to refine their skills and receive guidance for their own teaching studios and retirees bravely learning new skills.
+This includes: students driven to win competitions and get scholarships to universities, young children just learning how to take instruction from a teacher, participants in their school orchestra that want to steadily develop their skills, students with special needs (GATE, ASD, ADHD, TS), professionals looking to refine their skills and receive guidance for their own teaching studios and retirees bravely learning new skills.